Some of the numbers presented in this website may not be the most recent available

 From the 16th century Ottomans claimed the Nejd until the House of Saud emerged in 1744, joining with the Islamic Wahhabi movement.
 The Ottomans drove them into exile but they returned in 1902, recapturing Riyadh.
 Supported by the UK, the Sauds then conquered the Ottomans and created an Arab state.

 The Sauds progressively took the whole country, uniting it as the Kingdom of Saudi Arabia in 1932.
-It became an absolute monarchy governed under conservative Wahhabi lines.
-Oil was discovered in 1938 and the economy is now almost totally dependent on oil exports.
+It then became an absolute monarchy governed under conservative Wahhabi lines.
+Oil was discovered in 1938 and the economy became almost totally dependent on oil exports.

 Saudi Arabia occupies 80% of the Arabian Peninsula which formerly consisted of 5 regions; the Hejaz on the west, the Asir in the southwest, the Nejd in the interior, the Al-Ahsa in the east and the Rub' al Khali (Empty Quarter) in the southeast.